 1. Instruments, Culture Media and Dishes

-1.1) Microscope setup: Use a microscope that is capable of keeping the sample in focus and that is equipped with an automatic stage.
+1.1) Use a microscope that is capable of keeping the sample in focus and that is equipped with an automatic stage.
 Build a custom-made lid heater or purchase a commercial solution.
-Set up an LED-EMCCD camera system in which the exposure of the camera triggers LED illumination through a TTL signal.
+Set up an LED-EMCCD camera system in which the exposure of the camera triggers LED illumination through a TTL signal using manufacturer's instructions.

 Note: See discussion for details.